cosimameyer/overviewR/README.md

 <!-- badges: end -->

-The goal of overviewR is to make it easy to get an overview of your data by displaying your sample information.
-At the moment, you have two functions (`overview_tab` and `overview_crosstab`) that allow you to generate a tabular overview of your general sample and conditional sample. `overview_print` then converts this output to nicely usable tex code.
+The goal of overviewR is to make it easy to get an overview of your data by displaying relevant sample information.
+At the moment, you have two functions (`overview_tab` and `overview_crosstab`) that allow you to generate a tabular overview of both your general sample and conditional sample.
+The general sample plots a two-column table that gives information on your id in the left column and on the time frame for the respective id in the right column.
+The conditional column further plots a cross table on two conditions.
+This way, you can easily visualize your theoretical assumptions with examples from your dataset.
+The function `overview_print` then converts this output to nicely usable TeX code.

+The output of this package is also compatible with other packages such as `xtable` and `flextable`.

 ## Installation

-You can install the released version of overviewR from [GitHub](https://github.com/cosimameyer/overviewR) with:
+You can install the latest version of overviewR directly from [GitHub](https://github.com/cosimameyer/overviewR) with:

 ``` r